tyrakriv/Spring307-8amMWF-Team2/README.md

 deactivate

 # Initial Setup for Database
+1. sudo mysql -u root
-1. in mysql, CREATE USER 'Mindify_Admin'@'localhost' IDENTIFIED BY 'Mindify404';
+2. in mysql> CREATE USER 'Mindify_Admin'@'localhost' IDENTIFIED BY 'Mindify404';
-2. in mysql, CREATE DATABASE mindify_db;
+3. in mysql> CREATE DATABASE mindify_db;
-3. in mysql, GRANT ALL PRIVILEGES ON mindify_db . * TO 'Mindify_Admin'@'localhost';
+4. in mysql> GRANT ALL PRIVILEGES ON mindify_db . * TO 'Mindify_Admin'@'localhost';

 ## Then inside of backend directory, run the following commands in terminal:
 1. flask db init